• Dr. Martin Luther King, Jr. Scholarship Application

 • one (1) letter must be from applicant’s school personnel (recommendation must be on school letterhead)

-• one (1) letter must be from applicant’s community
+• one (1) letter must be from someone in the applicant’s community

-2. Deadline for all required materials must be submitted no later than April 15.
+2. Deadline for all required materials must be postmarked or emailed no later than April 24.
 The applicant is responsible for supplying all materials required for consideration for the scholarship as one complete package.
+You can submit the completed application packet in one of three ways:

 3. A screening committee will review the application and select winners.
-The recipients will be notified in April and later recognized at the annual MLK Scholarship program.
+The recipients will be notified in April or early May and later recognized at the annual MLK Scholarship program.

 5. The scholarship money will only be distributed during the fall and spring semesters of the freshman year.
-The scholarship recipient must notify The MLK Association of Asheville & Buncombe County by mailing an official proof of enrollment at the college/university of his/her choice (such as an official letter and/or class schedule).
+The scholarship recipient must notify The MLK Association of Asheville & Buncombe County by emailing an official proof of enrollment at the college/university of his/her choice to mlkavlscholarship@gmail.com (such as an official letter and/or class schedule).
 This proof of enrollment must include:

 • The student’s identification number as well as provide the college/university’s mailing address in order to receive the scholarship money.

-• MLK Association shall assume the responsibility of forwarding the scholarship money directly to the college/university.
+• MLK Association will forward the scholarship money directly to the college/university.

-• The applicant must notify The MLK Association of Asheville & Buncombe County of an enrollment in a college/university of his/her choice by October 31 of the fall semester and January 31 of the spring semester.
-The money will remain in the Scholarship fund if the deadlines are not met.
+• The applicant must notify The MLK Association of enrollment in a college of choice by October 31 of the fall semester and January 31 of the spring semester.
+The scholarship becomes void if deadlines are not met.

 • Criteria